evkx/evkx.github.io/content/models/renault/5/5_E-Tech_52kWh_150hp/_index.md

 ## Drivetrain

 Renault 5 E-Tech 52kWh 150hp has a front-wheel drive system supported by one motor on the front axle.
-The motor(s) used are [Wound-Rotor Synchronous Motors](../../../../technology/motors/wrsm/).
+The motor used are [Wound-Rotor Synchronous Motors](../../../../technology/motors/wrsm/).

+### Suspension

 The standard suspension has a fixed height and damping.
 The ground clearance with this suspension is 145 mm.